 In Malaysia, finding property designed with accessibility in mind seems… hard.
 I don’t think I have a choice but to make and pay for the enhancements myself out of pocket.

 - Stay in a co-living space.
 The co-living movement in Malaysia is small, but it is growing.
-I was lucky enough to be introduced to the local co-living scene by the founder of Co-living Malaysia.
-I also found out about Co-Coon, the first commercial co-living solution in Malaysia!

 - Start my own intentional community.
 I’ve subscribed to Intentional Communities for some time now, they give great newsletters and resources.
 I keep looking out for communities based in Malaysia but alas, no luck yet.
 Maybe some of you want to take a look and start one?